openflighthpc/docs.openflighthpc.org/docs/flight-environment/use-flight/flight-user-suite/flight-silo/index.md

 # Flight Silo Overview

 Flight Silo allows users to connect to "silos" - cloud storage systems designed primarily to distribute software and projects, with more general file storage also available.
-Silo comes pre-installed as part of the User Suite included with Flight Solo.
+Silo comes installed as part of the User Suite included with Flight Solo.

 This section details the various commands used to manage silos, files and software.